BlackHC/mamo/README.md

 I'm storing func pointers now, but they won't re-resolve on autoreload.
 This can be fixed by not using CIDs but by using function ids to func objects.
-As soon as the function is wrapped again within dumbo, the association will be updated.
+As soon as the function is wrapped again within mamo, the association will be updated.

 ## Random observation

 Depending on a global variable that depends on the same function does not result in staleness.
 Because we cut cyclic dependencies (as we simulate one call stack instead of allowing for different ones.)

-## Reflection on the state of Dumbo
+## Reflection on the state of Mamo

 Coming back to this code after a somewhat longer break: it is difficult to understand what's going on with the call logic.

 The semantics of everything here is a mess :(

-## Revisiting the semantics and goals of Dumbo
+## Revisiting the semantics and goals of Mamo

 The big and main question is: